runtimeverification/iele-semantics/iele.md

 Configuration
 -------------

-The configuration has cells for the current account id, the current opcode, the program counter, the current gas, the gas price, the current program, the word stack, and the local memory.
+The configuration has cells for the current account id, the current position in the program, the current gas, the gas price, the current program, the word stack, and the local memory.
 In addition, there are cells for the callstack and execution substate.

 We've broken up the configuration into two components; those parts of the state that mutate during execution of a single transaction and those that are static throughout.